Mike Gatto: Legislative career

-Analyses and awards
+In the media

 Gatto had the best attendance record in the legislature, and one of the longest streaks of not missing a vote for any legislator nationwide.
 For example, in the 2013-2014 session, Gatto had the only perfect attendance record in the California legislature, not missing one of the Assembly's 5,897 votes.

-In 2013, Mike Gatto earned the Robert F. Kennedy Leadership Award from the San Fernando Valley Young Democrats.
+In 2013, Gatto earned the Robert F. Kennedy Leadership Award from the San Fernando Valley Young Democrats.

-In 2012, a data analysis conducted by the Sacramento Bee newspaper on voting records concluded that Mike Gatto was the second-most independent democratic legislator in the California State Assembly.
+In 2012, a data analysis conducted by the Sacramento Bee newspaper on voting records concluded that Gatto was the second-most independent democratic legislator in the California State Assembly.
 Subsequent analyses by the same newspaper have confirmed the same.

 Gatto has been published in several publications on the topic of monetary and fiscal policy, and their effect on income inequality and wealth disparity.

+He was an early commenter on how the government's COVID-19 policies violated constitutional rights.

+In 2024, Gatto served as spokesman for Proposition 36, which aims to halt fentanyl trafficking and serial retail theft, and increase the ability for judges to get people into rehab.

-He is a frequent guest on news, talk, and analysis shows.
+He is a frequent guest on national television news, talk, and analysis shows.

 Personal life

 Gatto is married to Danielle Gatto.
 They have two young daughters and a son.
 He is a cousin to astronaut Mario Runco Jr. Gatto was raised and is a practicing Roman Catholic.

 On November 12, 2013, Gatto's father, Joseph Gatto was murdered in a home-invasion robbery at his home in Silver Lake, Los Angeles, California, at the age of 78.
 The crime is unsolved.
+In 2024, Gatto's book about the case was published by Black Rose Writing.